 The Hydor Inline Heaters are the perfect choice for aquarists who own a Canister filter.
-Because this heater runs through your return line, you do not have to worry about this heater being inside of your fish tank and prone to the abuse some of your fish would cause on it moving rock work or even yourself hitting it accidentally while performing maintenance.
+Because this heater runs through your return line, you do not have to worry about this heater being inside of your fish tank and prone to the abuse some of your fish would cause on it moving rock work or even yourself hitting it accidentally performing maintenance.
 It is constructed with Hydor’s patented PTC heating technology.
-The way the unit works is that it is made of a special polymer that has been printed with aquarium safe ink.
+The way the unit works is that it is made of a special polymer that has been printed with aquarium-safe ink.
 This ink heats up the passing current as the water is transferred into your aquarium.
 It really is a fascinating technology!

-It does come with some major drawback though.
+It does come with some major drawbacks though.
 It must be installed in the vertical position, which can be a problem for those with limited space in their cabinets.
 It can be only installed with vinyl tubing, making it non-ideal for setups with hard plumbing.
 Hydor also does not state how accurate the heater is on their specs, which forces me to say a controller is a must.
 It is a great alternative to a submersible aquarium heater.